-I have some good news, and some bad news.
+I have some good news and some bad news.
 The bad news is: I’ve neglected my website.
-The good news is: I haven’t neglected working on my habits and theme for 2016.
+The good news is: I haven’t neglected to work on my habits and theme for 2016.
 I purposely waited until this very day to share my theme for this year.
 Why?
 Today is the one-year anniversary of when I adopted and successfully started working towards my Theme of 2015: Control.

 My theme for 2016: health

 After some reflection, I have chosen my theme for 2016: Health.
 I have two overarching goals this year that encompass the overall theme of Health:

 - See my psychologist once every two weeks and continue to maintain control over my anxiety and depression

 - Go to the gym three times a week or 12 times a month and take a spinning class on Fridays to improve my physical fitness levels (and look good in my wedding dress)